tprouvot/mask-sobject/README.md

 	- Actions Types:
 		- Hardcoded: You must insert an hardocoded value in Value__c field to replace the current field value with hardcoded one.
 		- Dictionary:
-			- You can choose different dictionary fields to replace the current value **Firstname, Lastname, Fullname, Email**.
+			- You can choose different dictionary fields to replace the current value **Firstname, Lastname, Fullname, Email, Company Name, Street**.
 			- A random line from MaskSObjectDictionary.json file will be selected to fill the field.
 		 > Dictionary Firstname : 'Thomas' => 'Corie', Dictionary Fullname : 'John Doe' => 'Corie Joberne' ...